CoDe-Neuro/academic-code-neuro/content/authors/oliver-gale-grant/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-interests:
-- My undergraduate degree was in medicine at Imperial College London.
+- I am a psychiatrist and neuroscientist focused on understanding how antenatal and early life experiences influence brain development, and subsequent behaviour.
+My undergraduate degree was in medicine at Imperial College London.
 Following this I worked as a general doctor and psychiatrist.
 My PhD focused on the relationship between socio-economic status, brain biology and early life outcomes.

+interests:
+- I am a psychiatrist and neuroscientist focused on understanding how antenatal and early life experiences influence brain development, and subsequent behaviour.

 #education:
 # courses: